Gjergj Elez Alia: In Bosniak tradition

 According to the legend, Đerzelez also has an epic horse (sometimes called Šarac, as the horse of Prince Marko) and he is a good friend of fairies who help him when he is in danger.
 Legend says that he was killed during his prayer (salat) because he did not want to interrupt it despite being aware that he would be killed.
 Another legend mentions Đerzelez and Prince Marko as being bloodbrothers, and Marko considering Đerzelez to be a fierce warrior equal to him.
-One of many similarities between the epic poetry of the Bosniaks and Serbs.
+Although it is one of many similarities between the epic poetry of the Bosniaks and Serbs, Gjergj Elez Alia is not the protagonist but merely a secondary character in Serb tradition.
+By contrast, the figure is a frequent hero of epic songs amongst the Bosniaks, and songs about him have therefore been published in entire volumes.